benwzj/benwzj.github.io/_posts/2021-07-03-overview-react.md

 root.render(element);
 ```

-### Ajax in React
-You can use any AJAX library you like with React.
-Like Axios, jQuery AJAX, and the browser built-in `window.fetch`.

-You should populate data with AJAX calls in the componentDidMount lifecycle method.
-This is so you can use setState to update your component when the data is retrieved.

 ### React library
-All top-level APIs come from ‘react’ library, including hooks.
+All top-level APIs come from 'react' library, including hooks.
 So, you need to always import react!
 `import React, { useState, useEffect } from 'react';`